 Employee Selection - Purpose of selection process

-The first and foremost step before going for employee selection is identifying of vacancy position and how many posts are vacant in what category should be ascertained for issuing notification for jobs.
+The first and foremost step before going for employee selection is identification of vacancy position and how many posts are vacant in what category should be ascertained before issuing notification for jobs.

 Recruitment & Selection

 The purpose of selection process is to pick up the most suitable candidate who would meet the requirements of the job in an organisation best, to find out which job applicant will be successful, if hired.
 To meet this goal, the company obtains and assesses information about the applicants in terms of age, qualifications, skills, experience, etc. the needs of the job are matched with the profile of candidates.
 The most suitable person is then picked up after eliminating the unsuitable applicants through successive stages of selection process.
 How well an employee is matched to a job is very important because it is directly affects the amount and quality of employee’s work and overall performance and productivity of the organization.